 Priorities in extractives governance

 The current thematic priorities for the EITI are established by Board decisions and informed by insights from EITI implementation and feedback from implementing country constituencies.
-The EITI International Secretariat is giving particular emphasis to six areas of policy work where the impact of investing staff time and financial resources is likely to yield the greatest returns in addressing these priorities.
+The EITI International Secretariat is giving particular emphasis to six areas of policy work where the impact of investing staff time and financial resources is likely to yield the greatest returns.
 The Secretariat is also leveraging partnerships with specialist organisations to deepen progress on each of these priority areas.

 Deepening beneficial ownership.
 Implementing countries emphasise the need for legal reforms and limited capacity and funding available to develop technical solutions to implement beneficial ownership transparency.
 Delivery of enhanced technical assistance will enable countries that have a high level of commitment and opportunity for impact to build systems to disclose and capacity to use high-quality ownership information.
-The Secretariat is working in partnership with OpenOwnership to provide tailored support to 8-10 countries to enable oversight actors to access reliable ownership information and identify and address corruption risks.
-There is also a need to ensure that the impacts of ownership transparency in the extractive industry are well documented and widely understood.
+The Secretariat is working in partnership with Open Ownership to provide tailored support to 8-10 countries to enable oversight actors to access reliable ownership information and identify and address corruption risks.
+There is also a need to ensure that the impacts of ownership transparency in the extractive industry are well documented and widely understood through enhanced communications and awareness-raising efforts and collaboration with companies.

 Contract transparency by default.
 From 1 January 2021, EITI countries will be disclosing all new and amended contracts in line with the 2019 Standard.
 The priority will be on ensuring that each country has comprehensive contract disclosures, a legal framework enabling comprehensive and timely disclosures of contracts and building a shared understanding of how contracts can be used and analysed by stakeholders.
 The aim is for this to feed into discussions related to contract (re)negotiation, revenue mobilisation and distribution of risk in light of the energy transition.
 The EITI contract transparency network driven by implementing government champions will help catalyse action in countries where there is interest and high opportunities.

 Facilitating tax analysis and revenue forecasting.
-Enabling countries to mobilise revenues from extractive resources is a fundamental goal of the EITI.
-The Covid-19 crisis has increased the pressure for resource-rich countries to mobilise revenues from the extractive industries which has generated more demand for information on revenue forecasting, budgeting and planning.
+Enabling countries to mobilise revenues from extractive resources is a fundamental goal of the EITI and a high priority for implementing countries.
+The COVID-19 crisis has increased the pressure for resource-rich countries to mobilise revenues from the extractive industries which has generated more demand for information on revenue forecasting, budgeting and planning.
 At the same time, the energy transition may put into question previous assumptions about expected revenues from the sector.
 To respond to demands from implementing countries for more support in this area, the Secretariat will provide targeted support on how resource-rich countries can use the EITI platform to inform debates on how to improve revenue collection in collaboration with the IFIs and the regional development banks.
 This also involves supporting MSGs in strengthening inter-agency cooperation and informing public debate on extractives taxation through fiscal modelling exercises and capacity building.

 Accountable state-owned enterprises (SOEs) and commodity trading.
-SOEs are expected to continue playing a key role in representing the state in the extractive industries and selling the state’s share of production in a post-Covid-19 environment.
+SOEs are expected to continue playing a key role in representing the state in the extractive industries and selling the state’s share of production in a post-COVID-19 environment.
 At the same time, there is increased interest in understanding how SOE governance will evolve through the energy transition.
-The EITI’s targeted efforts on SOE and commodity trading transparency will aim to improve public oversight of SOEs and first trade, champion systematic disclosure practices by SOEs and trading companies, and contribute to efforts to develop global disclosure standards in these areas.
+The EITI’s targeted efforts on SOE and commodity trading transparency will aim to improve public oversight of SOEs and first trades, champion systematic disclosure practices by SOEs and trading companies, and contribute to efforts to develop global disclosure standards in these areas.